 Valeska Maria Populoh teaches a number of courses in the Fiber and Foundation programs at MICA.
 She facilitates the Natural Dye as Intercultural Connector course and helps to coordinate aspects of the natural dye project.
 Valeska engaged MICA colleagues in developing principles and protocols grounded in racial equity to guide work on the project, and has focused on the recruitment and engagement of community partners.
 She is learning about the cultivation and use of natural dyes along with students and community collaborators involved in this project.
 Her background in organic farming and gardening, as well as working collaboratively and in coalition contexts on grassroots campaigns and cultural events as an artist, organizer and facilitator support her in navigating this complex project.
 Valeska has gone through anti-racism training with the Baltimore Racial Justice Action Network, the People’s Institute for Survival and Beyond and has gone through facilitation training with Liz Lerman as part of the Critical Response Process.
 Working on this project is a profound learning experience in applying this training to real-world contexts.
 Valeska has lived in Baltimore since 2003 and considers this city her adopted hometown.

-Piper Shepard is the current Chair of the Fiber Department.
-She has integrated natural dyeing into course offerings throughout her years in the Fiber Department.
+Piper Shepard has integrated natural dyeing into course offerings throughout her years in the Fiber Department.
 In 2016, she received a fellowship from the Japan-US Friendship Commission to travel to Japan to experience indigo cultivation, dyeing, katazome (resist printing) with some of Japan’s most honored practitioners and farmers.
 She has been a part of the planning, organizing, and visioning for MICA’s involvement in the Baltimore Natural Dye Initiative.
 She supports steering the projects curricular offerings, its programs and workshops.
 She has helped to introduce natural dye practitioners from across the United States to form community and counsel with the project.
 She participates in the Natural Dye as Intercultural Connector course.
 Piper is invested in the rich, complex conversations and aspects of natural dyeing, and believes this project to be a powerful experience that honors natural dye, people and community as a positive and compelling force for cultivation, creativity and making.